Professor Dr. Sisko Salomaa

 Dr. Salomaa has received the Bacq and Alexander Award by the European Radiation Research Society in 2009.

-Dr. Salomaa has been the Representative of Finland since the 59 th session of UNSCEAR.
+Dr. Salomaa has been representative of Finland to UNSCEAR since its fifty-ninth session (2012).